jacobxperez/rams/README.md

 ## About

-Unlike other monolith frameworks, [RAMs](https://jacobxperez.github.io/rams/) provides a minimum set of components that gives the designer the freedom to explore and discover new designs.
-By removing the unnecessary, the essential simplifies the design process.
+[RAMs](https://jacobxperez.github.io/rams/) is a design framework that uses the power of data attributes to style components.

 ## Getting Started